Foraging for teas is a fun, inexpensive activity that allows you to try using plants in a new way and appreciate the “weeds” in your garden.

 There are several types of plantain herbs, some with broader leaves, and others with narrower leaves.
 All of them are said to be almost miraculous for healing sores and other skin problems, but they can also be used in infusions or eaten, and are said to help with everything from diarrhea to bronchitis.

-You can read more about their benefits here.
+You can read more about the benefits of plantain here.

 Olive Leaf tea